Den här översättningen är inte klar ännu. Den här sidan är just nu på engelska.

 Summary

-This study looks at how doctors currently screen and treat obstructive sleep apnea (OSA) in children with Down syndrome.
-By reviewing past medical records of 30 children, researchers hope to create a simple guide to improve care.
-The goal is to help these children get better sleep and healthier breathing.
+This study looks at how doctors currently screen and treat obstructive sleep apnea in children with Down syndrome at one hospital.
+By reviewing past records of 30 children, researchers hope to create a standard care plan that can be used across France.
+The goal is to improve breathing and sleep quality for these children.

 Disclaimer Read more